mrcoded/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line contains script to show the third line of iacta file 7-file contains script to display Best School 8-cwd_state contains script to write into ls_cwd_content the result of the ls -la command
+6-third_line contains script to show the third line of iacta file 7-file contains script to display Best School 8-cwd_state contains script to write into ls_cwd_content the result of the ls -la command 9-duplicate_last_line contains a script that duplicates the last lines of iacta 10-no_more_js a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.